|

 11. Battery:

-• Batteries must be secured on the passenger side floorboard,
+• Batteries must be secured on the passenger side floorboard, in front of the seat area, and covered.

 • No bungee cords, metal strap or chain is recommended.